 Search Engine Optimization helps websites gain traffic from the “organic” search results on search engines like Google, Bing or Yahoo.
 “Organic” in Google-speak (which equates to over 90% of search engine usage) means that the listing isn’t paid for and doesn’t have “Sponsored” next to it.
 SEO helps search engines determine whether a website is relevant to the person entering in the search terms (aka “keywords”), like “Willamette Valley wineries”.
 The primary question that search engines try to answer is “will the user be satisfied after typing in their query and landing on your site”?
 The right SEO on your website assists a search engine in delivering your content to that person who searches for what you have to offer.

 In order to compete for attention and placement in the search engines, this wine marketing strategy is the answer.
 Those with the knowledge and experience to improve their website’s ranking will reap the benefits of the increased traffic and visibility.
 To take advantage of the basic SEO opportunities on your current website, there are easy fixes.
 For a full a SEO program, it takes many, many steps (think 200+ different factors), but there are some essential tactics you can easily implement.
 WordPress-based websites are best suited to optimize for search engine traffic.
 If you’re lucky enough to have this content management system already, install a plug-in called Yoast SEO.
 It can walk you through how to make yourself known to the search engines by using keywords.
 To aid you in this exercise, check out some SEO basics articles like this one from Moz or Search Engine Watch.
-If your site is on Weebly or Squarespace, there are basic SEO settings available to set up, as well as on the Vin65 platform.
-Vin65 also has some good SEO advice for wineries to follow.
+If your site is on Weebly or Squarespace, there are basic SEO settings available to set up, as well as on the Wine Direct platform.

 In order to compete for attention and placement in the search engines, those with the knowledge and experience to improve their website’s ranking will reap the benefits of the increased traffic and visibility.